-- interest rate futures
+- interest rate futures,

-- interest rate options
+- interest rate options,

-- interest rate and currency swaps.
+- interest rate swaps.

-These instruments may all be used to hedge the portfolio against interest rate and/or currency risks.
+These instruments may all be used to hedge the portfolio against interest rate risks.

 The potential commitment from the use of derivatives can account for up to 100% of the Fund's net assets.